 In 2006, the UIAA decided to end its governance of Competition Climbing and supported the creation of an independent International Federation to govern this sport.

-On January 27th, 2007, in Frankfurt, Germany 48 Federations convened to found the International Federation of Sport Climbing (IFSC).
-The Statutes and By-laws, as well as the regulations of the new International Federation were adopted unanimously.
+On January 27th, 2007, in Frankfurt, Germany 57 Federations founded the International Federation of Sport Climbing (IFSC).
+The Statutes and By-laws, as well as the regulations of the new International Federation, were adopted unanimously.
 On April 28th, 2007, the AGFIS General Meeting accepted the IFSC as a new member.
 A few weeks later, the IWGA also accepted the IFSC, confirming climbing’s place in the 2009 Kaoshiung World Games.

 On December 10th, 2007, the IOC granted provisional recognition to the IFSC, welcoming sport climbing into the Olympic Movement.

 The number of members has now reached 90 countries from five continents.